Kevin Pillar Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.29 team ERA ranks 14th across all MLB pitching staffs.
+- The Padres' 4.16 team ERA ranks 12th among all MLB pitching staffs.

-- The Padres rank 12th in baseball in home runs surrendered (17 total, one per game).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (18 total, one per game).

-- Weathers (1-0) pitches for the Padres to make his third start of the season.
+- Snell makes the start for the Padres, his fourth of the season.
+He is 0-2 with a 7.62 ERA and 16 strikeouts through 13 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the left-hander threw five innings against the New York Mets, giving up one earned run while surrendering three hits.
+- The left-hander's most recent appearance was on Wednesday against the New York Mets, when he threw five innings, surrendering four earned runs while giving up six hits.

+- The 30-year-old has an ERA of 7.62, with 11.1 strikeouts per nine innings, in three games this season.
+Opponents have a .327 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.